paramvora-capmatch/capmatch-dev/docs/DAILY_WEBHOOK_SETUP.md

 The webhook system automatically processes meeting transcripts and generates AI summaries:
 1. Meeting ends with transcription enabled
 2. Daily.co processes the transcript
-3. Daily.co sends webhook to your server
+3. Daily.co sends webhook to your FastAPI server
 4. Your server downloads the transcript
 5. Gemini AI generates a structured summary
 6. Transcript and summary saved to `meetings` table